SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 We know that both these atomic values lie on the same cache line and "updating an atomic value invalidates the whole cache line it belongs to".
 Invalidating a cache line will result in fetching that chunk of memory from RAM again.

-Consider that *thread1* running on core-1 updates the atomic value at *index 0*, which invalidates the entire cache line that this value belongs to.
+Consider that *thread1* running on core-1 updates the atomic value at *index 0*, and this invalidates the entire cache line that this value belongs to.
 Now, *thread2* running on core-2 needs to update the value at *index 1* but the entire cache line is invalidated.
 So, the cache line (64 bytes) needs to be fetched from RAM.
 Reading/Writing from/to RAM is in the order of [80-100 ns](https://kt.academy/article/pmem-intro) compared to the same from *L1*, *L2*, *L3* and *L4* cache which is in the order of 1-10 ns.

 *thread2* running on core-2 updates the atomic value at *index 1* after the cache line is fetched.
 This update invalidates the entire cache line again and forces another fetch of the cache line from RAM.
-This is called "false sharing".
+This fetch/re-fetch/re-re-fetch of cache line is the courtesy of "false sharing".

-We are using "atomics" to ensure that each thread updates its value atomically and because these values are on the same cache line, both the threads running on different cores end up **sharing** the same cache line for **writing**.
+> We are using "atomics" to ensure that each thread updates its value atomically and because these values are on the same cache line, both the threads running on different cores end up **sharing** the same cache line for **writing**.
 This results in increased latency because of the repeated fetch of the cache line(s) from RAM.
 Imagine the extent of the problem with 128 cores.

 The way to deal with "false sharing" is to pad the values so that each `AtomicU64` lies on its own cache line.
-One option is to pad the values manually and other option is to use a library that can help with padding. `Cached` uses [CachePadded](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html) to pad the values.
+One option is to pad the values manually and other option is to use a library that can help with padding. **CacheD** uses [CachePadded](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html) to pad the values.

 With the introduction of `CachePadded`, this is how the code looks like: